[July 4th 2017]

 selle saddle (French.)

 such vile stars as saw thy birth the arrangement of stars and planets at his birth, his 'horoscope' which some believe influence one's life.
 See Kim, Chapter 2.

 Lancelot the most famous of King Arthur's knights, and lover of Queen Guinevere

 lown a word of many meanings including 'calm', but in this context a worthless and unpleasant man.

-weald A forested area between the North and South Downs in Kent and Sussex in South-East England.
-A truly beautiful landscape that Kipling loved and later made his home; Bateman's is in the Weald.
-It figures in much of his prose and verse, particularly in the 'Puck' stories.
-He would have seen some of the area during his visits to Rottingdean before sailing for India in 1882.
-In this context' however, it probably stands for 'the world.'
-Suggestions from readers will welcomed.
-(Ed.)
+weald The Weald is a beautiful area of oak forest and ancient iron works, between the North and South Downs in Kent and Sussex, which Kipling loved, and where he later made his home.
+It figures in many of his poems and tales, particularly in the 'Puck' stories.
+He would have seen something of the Weald during his visits to Rottingdean before sailing for India in 1882.
+Here it probably has its Old English meaning of 'the forest'.

 ©John McGivering and John Radcliffe 2017 All rights reserved